GasparyanG/zao/description.md

     - `constants`   - some instructions require values, so this DS will hold it.
     - `panicMode`   - should be true when compiler encounters error.
     - `table`       - hash table for variables.
+    - `locals`      - Local objects array.
+Meant for local variables (neasted in scopes).
+    - `scopeDepth`  - in which scope are we right now ?
+    - `localsCount` - amount of locals currently being stored in _locals_.

+* Local
+    - `name`        - Token, which stores identifier's name.
+    - `scopeDepth`  - current variables scope.

+* void scopeStart()
+    - description: increments compiler::scopeDepth.

+* void scopeEnd()
+    - description
+        - decrements compiler::scopeDepth.
+        - 'removes' locals - actually its just decrements compiler::localsCount
+        to let next locals to replace them at their location.

 * void recover()
     - description